Mike111222/KingFisher-Chemicals/README.md

-# CapstoneProject
+# HopeGrower Gold
-This the Capstone Project of Module-1.
+This is the Capstone Project of Module-1.
 I have created it with HTML, CSS and JavaScript.
-It is just like the actual project from a business customer.
-I strived to deliver beyond expectations.
+I have followed the design guidelines to make it perfectly like the requirements.
 <a name="readme-top"></a>

 <!--